-Rotary vane compressors are equipped with the blades that are inserted in the radial slots available on the rotor.
-The rotor is mounted in kind of offset with the larger housing.
-When the rotors turns blades will slide in and out of the slots.
+Rotary vane compressors are equipped with blades that are inserted in the radial slots available on the rotor.
+The rotor is mounted in kind of an offset with the larger housing.
+When the rotors turn blades will slide in and out of the slots.

 The rolling piston as the name suggests it has the piston included which makes a partition.
 The partition is made between the vane and rotor.

 - Hence the rolling piston will force the gas against the stationary vane and that’s how the air will get compressed.

 - These rolling pistons offer higher efficiencies due to less losses.

 - But the structure of rolling pistons if used for refrigerants it doesn’t allow the capacities beyond 5 tons.

 Advantages of Rolling piston

 - Machines parts are well balanced and less noisy.

 - Low initial costs.

 - No flexibility in case of capacity and compression ratio.